gaborbernat/bernat-tech/content/posts/type-hints/index.md

         super().__init__(a)
 ```

 What do you think will happen here?
-Note we moved class methods into constructors, and made no other change, so our
+Note we moved class methods into constructors and made no other change, so our the
 script also needs just a slight modification:

 ```python